As execution date nears, 3-year-old victim’s family fights Ronald Phillips’ push for clemency

 “It was a nightmare,” he said of his childhood home life, describing how his stepfather — Ronald’s biological father — would come home from work and terrorize the family.

-Mary Phillips, another of Ronald’s half-siblings, described a similar home life in another video.
-However, she also described sexual abuse the patriarch would impose on her.
+Another relative described a similar home life in her video.
+However, she also described sexual abuse William Phillips would impose on her.

 “It was the house of hell,” she said.
 “That’s what it was.”

-Neither mentioned their father targeting Ronald with sexual violence.
+Neither mentioned Ronald’s father targeting him with sexual violence.
 However, Phillips told his prosecutors in 2013, shortly before his first clemency hearing, that his father sexually abused him, too.

 In addition, Phillips’ mother said in a third video that he had been the victim of sexual assault by a teenage cousin when he was about 7 years old.
 Phillips’ mother, Donna Phillips, died in January.
 She and her son made national headlines in 2014 when he tried to donate his organs to her before his execution date.